edouardlp/Mask-RCNN-CoreML/README.md

 ## iOS Example Project Usage

-1. Checkout a release
+1. Checkout or download this repository
-2. Open a shell and navigate to the root of the repository
+2. Open a shell and navigate (cd) to the root of the repository
-3. Download the pre-trained model files using :
+3. Download the pre-trained model files using the command:

 ```bash
 $ swift run maskrcnn download example